Middle School (5th-8th) FAQs

 Q: How is the Middle School at CHLG organized?

-A: Our Middle School faculty includes subject specific teachers for Language Arts, Math, Science, History, Latin and Biblical Studies.
+A: Our Middle School program includes subject specific teachers for Language Arts, Math, Science, History, Latin and Biblical Studies.
 CHLG provides all the textbooks, workbooks, etc. that are used in the program, and students bring materials back and forth between school and home.
-Our teachers provide the students with weekly assignment sheets (which include both the assignments that are completed in the classroom and those which are to be completed at home), and also share this information with parents via google drive, so that parents have all the information needed to come alongside their middle school student to provide accountability and help with organization, study skills or specific coursework.
-Our Middle Schoolers are in the classroom on T, TH and F from 9:00-2:00.
+Teachers use a school management system called ClassReach to communicate with students and parents about the going's on in the classroom, student grades, and the weekly assignments.
+Parents have all the information needed to come alongside their middle school student to both provide accountability and to help with organization, study skills or specific coursework.
+Our Middle Schoolers are in the classroom on T, TH and F from 9:00-2:00, and if so desired there are also after-school activity options (Art, PE, and Chess - one offering each school day) that run from 2:00-3:00 for an extra fee.

 Q: Does CHLG follow a particular educational philosophy?